 ASD is a communication between the right and left atria.
 There is increased blood flow to the right ventricle through the pulmonary valve.
-This creates the typical ejection murmur, usually grade II/VI.
+This malformation creates the typical ejection murmur, usually grade II/VI.
 The infant is usually asymptomatic unless the murmur is present.
-X-ray may show enlargement and an increase in pulmonary vascularity.
+The X-ray may show enlargement and an increase in pulmonary vascularity.
 Untreated ASD can lead to CHF, pulmonary hypertension, and atrial arrhythmias.

 Spontaneous closure of ASDs occurs in the first five years of age in up to 40 percent of children, and medical management includes prevention and treatment of CHF.
 Activity is not restricted.
 Surgical correction is accomplished by a simple patch or with direct closure.

 Endocardial cushion defects are lesions that produce abnormalities of the atrial septum, ventricular septum, and AV valves.
-Symptoms result from increased pulmonary blood flow caused by the abnormal connection between both ventricles and the atria.
+Symptoms result from increased pulmonary blood flow caused by the abnormal connection between ventricles and the atria.
 The infant may present with respiratory distress, signs of CHF, tachycardia, and a murmur.
-The mitral regurgitation may be heard as a grade III holosystolic murmur that transmits to the back.
+The mitral regurgitation may be heard as a grade III holosystolic murmur transmits to the back.
 A chest x-ray reveals generalized cardiomegaly and increased pulmonary vascularity.
 The infant has recurrent respiratory infections and failure to thrive.

 Management is aimed at preventing or treating CHF and bacterial endocarditis.
 Surgical closure of ASD and VSD with the reconstruction of the AV valves is required.
 In some cases, pulmonary artery banding may be performed as a palliative procedure if there is no significant mitral regurgitation.
-Surgery is indicated when CHF is unresponsive to medical therapy, recurrent pneumonia, failure to thrive, or a large shunt with the development of pulmonary hypertension and increasing pulmonary vascular resistance.
+Surgery is indicated when CHF is unresponsive to medical therapy, recurrent pneumonia, failure to thrive, or a large shunt with the development of pulmonary hypertension and increased pulmonary vascular resistance.

 Aortic stenosis is one of a group of defects that produce obstruction to ventricular outflow.
 There is narrowing or thickening of the aortic valvular region.
 Symptoms depend on severity.
 Mild stenosis can be asymptomatic.
 More severe stenosis can cause activity intolerance, chest pain, and CHF.
 There may be narrow pulse pressure and higher systolic pressure in the right arm.
 Cardiomegaly is present with CHF.